bids-standard/bids-specification/src/derivatives/introduction.md

 ## File format specification

+Generally derivative data formats SHOULD be the same as for raw data.
+For instance raw EEG data stored in the `.edf` data format SHOULD also be stored in the same format when averaged.
+However, derived data may be resampled into structures that are not well-handled by the raw data formats.
-In general, derivatives data formats follow those for raw data, for instance, 4D NIfTI fMRI leads to 3D NIfTI, EEG raw data in .edf leads to EEG averaged data in .edf.
-It is however not always possible, and in such cases, data should be exported to .tsv files when possible or in an alternative format.
-In this section, we describe standard formats that SHOULD be adhered to when appropriate and the extensions they should have.
+For such scenarios, in this section we describe standard formats that SHOULD be adhered to when appropriate, and the extensions they should have.

 ### GIFTI Surface Data Format